aparrish/seaduck/README.md

 functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*))
 and I haven't used a transpiler or anything to provide backwards compatibility.
 Internet Explorer probably won't work (but Edge probably will?).
 Sorry!

+I made this framework primarily as a toy for experimentation and teaching, because I couldn't find any similar frameworks (available in a more-or-less complete form to the general public) that make it easy to get started with making narratives from simulated events.
+The idea was to facilitate quick prototypes for projects along the lines of Darius Kazemi's [Teens Wander Around A House](http://tinysubversions.com/nanogenmo/novel-2.pdf) ([NaNoGenMo thread here](https://github.com/dariusk/NaNoGenMo/issues/2)) As a consequence, this framework doesn't contain a built-in world model, or a system for solving constraints or action planning (though you could implement any of those things yourself on top of the framework).

+Pull requests or suggestions for overall architecture are solicited.

 ## Installation